redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 export default client
 ```

+> Remember that _top-level await_ stuff I mentioned earlier?
+There it is!

 Note that we are getting our Redis URL from an environment variable.
 It was put there by Dotenv and read from our `.env` file.
 If we didn't have the `.env` file or have a `REDIS_URL` property in our `.env` file, this code would gladly read this value from the *actual* environment variables.

 Also note that the `.open()` method conveniently returns `this`.
 This `this` (can I say *this* again?
 I just did!) lets us chain the instantiation of the client with the opening of the client.
 If this isn't to your liking, you could always write it like this: